XML RSS

 Without specifics, the effort seems to diminish as time flies by.

-But saying and writing down specific goals sets up a target to be met:
+But saying and writing down specific goals sets up a target to be met, for example:

 Examining the above list, you realize there are actually two separate sources of increased revenue: new customers and current customers.